 Babe Ruth Biography

-Ruth was nicknamed “Babe” by teammates on his first pro team, the Baltimore Orioles… Other nicknames included “The Bambino” and “The Sultan of Swat”… The Red Sox did not win a World Series for 86 years after selling Ruth to the Yankees, a drought known as the Curse of the Bambino.
-However, the Sox broke the ‘curse’ by winning the World Series in 2004 and again in 2007… Four Americans now have surpassed Ruth’s single-season home run record: Maris, Mark McGwire, Sammy Sosa and Barry Bonds… Bonds became the all-time American home run leader in 2007, passing Aaron with his 756th home run… Slugger Sadaharu Oh hit 868 career home runs in Japan from 1959-80, making him the international home run champ.
+Babe Ruth was nicknamed “Babe” by teammates on his first pro team, the Baltimore Orioles… Other nicknames included “The Bambino” and “The Sultan of Swat”… The Red Sox did not win a World Series for 86 years after selling Babe Ruth to the Yankees, a drought known as “the curse of the Bambino.”
+However, the Sox broke the ‘curse’ by winning the World Series in 2004 and again in 2007 and 2013… Four Americans now have surpassed Babe Ruth’s single-season home run record: Roger Maris, Mark McGwire, Sammy Sosa and Barry Bonds.
+Bonds became the all-time American home run leader in 2007, passing Aaron with his 756th home run… Slugger Sadaharu Oh hit 868 career home runs in Japan from 1959-80, making him the international home run champ.